KESEVAN/wHACKiest2021_curiosity/README.md

 Providing a user a choice to travel safely to his/her destination without the hassle to wait for the next bus if the prior bus is crowded/unsafe.

-More inofrmation with regards to the app is given in the Team_Curiosity Demo Video.